-After you have zeroed down on the location to buy your holiday home, it’s now time to decide the size of the property and the one that fits your budget and needs.
+After you have zeroed down on the location to buy your holiday home.
+It’s now time to decide the size of the property.
+The one that fits your budget and needs.

-Moreover you would need to consider your long term usage of your holiday home.
-Today, your intention to buy your holiday home may be just for yourself, but after a while, you may consider renting it out to families and other travelers.
-In fact, many holiday home owners have managed to cover some of their monthly mortgage by letting out their property.
+Moreover, you would need to consider your long term usage of your holiday home.
+Today, your intention to buy your holiday home maybe just for yourself, but after a while, you may consider renting it out to families and other travelers.
+In fact, many holiday homeowners have managed to cover some of their monthly mortgages by letting out their property.

 Here are some areas to keep in mind regarding the size of your holiday home:

-1- Long Term Usage: As mentioned above, consider whether your intention to buy is just for yourself and your family or do you plan to rent out your holiday home to other travelers.
+As mentioned above, consider whether your intention to buy is just for yourself and your family, or do you plan to rent out your holiday home to other travelers.

-2- Budget: Strike a balance between your needs and your budget.
+Strike a balance between your needs and your budget.
 You would need to know the rate of your property per square feet or square meter.
 This will help you to decide on the size.
-If you have a fairly large budget, you can opt for a bigger property which can be rented out to smaller groups while the other part of the house can be kept locked without compromising on the guests’ access to the facilities or amenities of the common areas.
-During the peak season this will enable you to rent it out to either multiple small groups or to a single bigger group.
+If you have a fairly large budget, you can opt for a bigger property.
+It can be rented out to smaller groups while the other part of the house can be kept locked without compromising on the guests’ access to the facilities or amenities of the common areas.
+During the peak season, this will enable you to rent it out to either multiple small groups or to a single bigger group.

-3- Location: While the price of a property will be dictated by the general residential property market, some properties although small, will be able to generate a higher return than others as a holiday home, for the same purchase price if the location is in a recognized tourist destination.
+While the price of a property will be dictated by the general residential property market, some properties although small, will be able to generate a higher return than others.
+As a holiday home, the purchase price could be the same even if the location is in a recognized tourist destination.